 - Production-ready Images - All RightImages are thoroughly tested by RightScale before being published and are suitable for launching servers in production environments.

 - Consistency - Simplify your deployment setup by using the same RightImages for all servers to maintain server consistency at the image level.

 Can I create a RightImage of my own?

 RightScale produces RightImages for the most commonly used OS distributions.
-See OS and Software Package Support.
 However, your application may have unique requirements that may not be supported by one of the available RightImages.
-In such cases, you can create your own RightScale-friendly image by following one of our RightLink installer tutorials.
-See Creating RightScale-enabled Images with RightLink.
+In such cases, you can create your own RightScale-friendly image.
+Visit our RightLink 10, RightLink 6, and RightLink Legacy documentation for additional information.
 RightLink must be included in your custom images in order to take advantage of all the automation features within the RightScale platform.
 Also, you can only successfully use ServerTemplates published by RightScale if you're using an image that includes RightLink.